Stripe Connect Payout Guide for Publishers

 After a buyer approves an order (or it auto-approves after the 72-hour review window), your earnings enter a 14-day hold period.
 This hold exists to protect against chargebacks and payment disputes.

-Once the 14 days pass, the funds move from pending to available and you can withdraw them at any time.
+Once the 14 days pass, the funds move from pending to available and, in most cases, become withdrawable right away.
+The one exception is covered next.

 Requesting a Withdrawal